-Here you can download our latest reports and fact sheets investigating American attitudes and opinions on environmental, ocean, and climate change issues.
+Here you can download our reports and fact sheets investigating American attitudes and opinions on environmental, ocean, and climate change issues.
 Please note that some of these documents require registration in order to download–but they are free!
 We won’t spam you or share your information with third parties.

 Special Reports on the Public Awareness of Ocean Acidification

-The Ocean Project recently completed year-long research project on public awareness about Ocean Acidification (OA), as well as the state of communication around the issue, to identify opportunities to advance visitor engagement.
+The Ocean Project completed year-long research project on public awareness about Ocean Acidification (OA), as well as the state of communication around the issue, to identify opportunities to advance visitor engagement.
 Download the reports:

 America and the Ocean (2011)

-This comprehensive update for 2011 includes insights on the American public’s knowledge and perception of ocean and related environmental issues.
+This comprehensive report for 2011 includes insights on the American public’s knowledge and perception of ocean and related environmental issues.
 Findings are compared against our 2009 baseline study – America, the Ocean, and Climate Change.

 America, the Ocean, and Climate Change (2009)